shakedzy/dython/docs/modules/model_utils.md

 Plot a ROC graph of predictor's results (inclusding AUC scores), where each row of y_true and y_pred represent a single example.
-If there are 1 or two columns only, the data is treated as a binary classification (see input example below).
-If there are more then 2 columns, each column is considered a unique class, and a ROC graph and AUC score will be computed for each.
-A Macro-ROC and Micro-ROC are computed and plotted too by default.

 Based on [scikit-learn examples](http://scikit-learn.org/stable/auto_examples/model_selection/plot_roc.html) (as was seen on April 2018):

 - **`y_true`** : `list / NumPy ndarray`

-    The true classes of the predicted data
+    The true classes of the predicted data.
+    If only one or two columns exist, the data is treated as a binary classification (see input example below).
+    If there are more than 2 columns, each column is considered a unique class, and a ROC graph and AUC score will be computed for each.

 - **`y_pred`** : `list / NumPy ndarray`

-    The predicted classes
+    The predicted classes.
+Must have the same shape as `y_true`.

 - **`micro`** : `Boolean`